Hiking the Stunning Vereda da Ponta de São Lourenço (PR8) in Madeira

 A girl hiking up to Miradouro Ponta do Furado.

 This is the final stretch!
 It’s a short but steep little hike up to Miradouro Ponta do Furado.
-It shouldn’t take you more than 15-20 minutes to get to the top from Casa do Sardinha.

 Iconic picture of the Miradouro Ponta do Furado

-The “platform” which is just a big patch of dirt is actually quite large and there’s plenty of room to take some amazing photos.
-If you can get a photo with the little island right behind the viewpoint it looks absolutely amazing!
+The “platform” (which is just a big patch of dirt), is actually quite large, and there’s plenty of room to take some amazing photos.

 A lovely photo of Praia de São Lourenco.

-To get to this little “beach” you will walk through the Casa do Sardinha cafe as if you’re going towards the ocean and you will end up on this little walking trail that will take you down to the beach.
+To get to this little beach, you will walk through the Cais do Sardinha Cafe (going towards the ocean), and you will end up on this little walking trail that will take you down to the beach.
+It’s super easy to find and takes roughly 5 minutes to get there.

 Beach spot in Madeira at Praia das Sardinhas.

-Shockingly, even in February when we did this, the temperature of the ocean was roughly 19 degrees Celsius!
+Shockingly, even in February, when we did this, the temperature of the ocean was roughly 19 degrees Celsius!

-It may feel a little cold in the beginning but once you’re in the water it’s amazing!
-You can check the water temperature for Machico here which is pretty close by.
+It may feel a little cold in the beginning, but once you’re in the water, it’s amazing!
+You can check the water temperature for Machico here, which is pretty close by.

-If you are taking the bus we’d recommend giving yourself at least 45 minutes from the beach back to the parking lot where the hike starts.
+If you are taking the bus, we’d recommend giving yourself at least 45 minutes from the beach back to the parking lot where the hike starts.

 From Praia das Sardinha back to the beginning of the hike